tagspaces/documentation/docs/search.md

 In addition to the basic search, the advanced search supports the following filter criteria: -->

-## Search by type

-In the file type dropdown you can specify types of the files you want to search.
-The file types are grouped in the following sections:

-- **Pictures and Photos**: e.g. JPG, PNG, GIF
-- **Documents**: e.g. PDF, ODF, DOCX, EXL
-- **Notes**: e.g. MD, TXT, HTML
-- **Audio files**: e.g. OGG, MP3, WAV
-- **Video files**: e.g. WEBM, OGV, MP4
-- **Archives**: e.g. ZIP, RAR, TGZ, 7Z
-- **Bookmarks**: e.g. URL, LNK
-- **eBook**: e.g. EPUB, MOBI, AZW, PRC

-In addition to that there are some special filters:

-- **Folders** - selecting this options will limit the search to only folders
-- **Files** - selecting this option will limit the search to only files
-- **Untagged files or folders** - this options will show only files and folders witch are not tagged

-<CenteredImage
-    caption="Search by file type"
-    src="/media/tagspaces-search-by-type.png"
-    maxWidth="300px"
-    showCaption
-  />

-## Search by file size

-In this dropdown you can filter for files by their size.
-The following options are supported:

-- **Empty** - will filter files with zero size
-- **Tiny** - will filter files smaller than 10KB
-- **Very small** - will filter files smaller than 100KB
-- **Small** - will filter files smaller than 1MB
-- **Medium** - will filter files smaller than 50MB
-- **Large** - will filter files smaller than 1GB
-- **Huge** - will filter files bigger that 1GB

-<CenteredImage
-    caption="Options for searching by size"
-    src="/media/tagspaces-search-by-size.png"
-    maxWidth="300px"
-    showCaption
-  />

-## Search by last modified date

-Here you can specify in which period the files you are searching should have been modified.
-This filter supports the following options:

-- **Today** - will show files and folders modified today
-- **Yesterday** - will show results modified yesterday
-- **Past 7 days** - will show results modified in the last 7 days
-- **Past 30 days** - will shows results modified in the last 30 days
-- **Past 6 months** - will show files and folders modified in the last 6 months from today
-- **Past year** - will show files and folders modified in the last 12 months from today
-- **More than one year** - will show files and folder older than one year

-<CenteredImage
-    caption="Options for searching by last modified date" src="/media/tagspaces-search-by-last-modified-date.png"
-    maxWidth="300px"
-    showCaption
-  />

-## Search by time period

-This filter is planed.

-## Search by GPS coordinates

-This filter is planed.

 ## Full text search

 <ProFeature />